xemarap/trafapy/README.md

 MIT License - see LICENSE file for details.

 ## Dependency Licenses

-TrafaPy includes the following third-party dependencies with their respective licenses:
+TrafaPy includes the following dependencies:

+**Runtime Dependencies:**
 - requests
 - pandas

+**Development/Testing Dependencies (not distributed):**
+- pytest
+- pytest-cov
-- numpy
+- pytest-mock

-All dependency licenses are included in the `LICENSES/` directory for reference and compliance purposes.
+All dependency licenses are available in the `LICENSES/` directory.

 ## Links